Autistic Community Activity Program, Inc. (ACAP)

 Board of Directors

-Erin Dow – Erin brings small business education and experience to ACAP.
+Erin Dow, Secretary - Erin brings small business and sociology education and experience to ACAP.
 She believes in the ACAP summer program model as serving an otherwise unfulfilled need in the autism community.
-Erin is happily married to her husband, Jon.
-She is also the mother of two beautiful boys, one whom has autism and has attended ACAP’s Summer Program for many years.
+Erin is happily married and the mother of two beautiful boys, one whom has autism and has attended ACAP’s summer program for many years.
 She is involved in the autism community as an advocate and volunteer.

-Phyllis Stafford - Phyllis has wanted to be only two things in her working life…a school teacher and a flight attendant.
+Phyllis Stafford, Treasurer - Phyllis has wanted to be only two things in her working life…a school teacher and a flight attendant.
 She feels fortunate enough to have been both.
-Now she is contributing to the Executive Committee.
-Phyllis is married to a pediatric dentist, Greg.
-She is also the mother of two young men, Mason and Spencer.
+Now she is contributing to ACAP.
+Phyllis is married to a pediatric dentist who treats patients with autism and is the mother of two young men with autism, Mason and Spencer.
 Always one to be positive, “Life is good,” is Phyllis’ outlook.

 Autistic Children’s Activity Program is a not-for-profit, 501C3 corporation.
 Tax ID # 94-3042607.